 Power is supplied to the fan via the Orange/Black wire when the relay is ON.
 The ground path for the fan motor is through the Brown harness wire.
-Refer to "RELAYS" later in this chapter for more information on fan functions.
+Refer to Relay Operation, page 11.29 later in this chapter for more information on fan functions.

-Keep hands away from fan blades during operation.
+CAUTION [er Keep hands away from fan blades during operation.
 Serious personal injury could result.